-As a MOJO Blogger, you'll submit 9 blogs in total throughout your semester abroad (7 of them will be written (with 5 photos each), 2 of them will be videos).
-Due dates vary depending on your program, you can find your personal timeline in your tracking sheet on Sharepoint.
+As a MOJO Blogger, you'll submit 7 blogs in total throughout your semester abroad (5 of them will be written, with 5 photos each, and 2 of them will be videos).
+Due dates vary depending on your program, and you can find your personal timeline in your tracking sheet on Google Drive.
 The most important thing to remember when you're creating your content: Have fun with it!

 Topic List A